IvanDimanov/sedmataposoka/rest_api/rest_calls/UI-Server_Integration.md

  - DELETE - used when removing existing record

 Response Types:
  - 200 - ok                    - must be accompanied by server response data
  - 201 - created successfully  - no returned data
  - 204 - ok                    - no returned data
  - 400 - request data error    - must be accompanied by meaningful description of the error
  - 401 - not authenticated     - this should be returned when user tries to access some private data, but does not have an active session on the server
  - 403 - forbidden             - cannot call this method duo specific reasons different from "authenticated" accessed
  - 404 - resource not found    - no returned data
  - 409 - duplicate record      - returned for POST and PUT request
+ - 500 - internal server error - error in the back-end core function

 PUT requests may not contain all data.
 If some resource data was existing before the PUT request and it is not mentioned in the request, it should not be updated by the server.
 Example - send PUT request to /ads/:ad_id with data {startDate: "2018-12-10"}, should update only the ad startDate property and leave all remaining fields untouched.